Welcome to GitLab! We're glad to have you here!

 As a GitLab user you'll have access to all the features your subscription includes, except GitLab administrator settings, unless you have admin privileges to install, configure, and upgrade your GitLab instance.

-For GitLab.com, admin privileges are restricted to the GitLab team.
+Admin privileges for GitLab.com are restricted to the GitLab team.

-GitLab is a fully integrated software development platform that enables you and your team to work cohesively, faster, transparently, and effectively, since the discussion of a new idea until taking that idea to production all the way through, from within the same platform.
+GitLab is a fully integrated software development platform that enables your team to be transparent, fast, effective, and cohesive from discussion on a new idea to production, all on the same platform.

 - Tutorial: It's all connected in GitLab: an overview on code collaboration with GitLab.